 - Afternoon: Paris Opera ((Opéra Garnier)–get tickets in advance for a tour—very interesting and the inside of the Opera is gorgeous) [Post: Guided Tour Of The Paris Opera]

 There are so many more places that they can visit and this is just a starting point.
-For those of you who need more ideas, check out these posts: 50 Reasons To Love Paris and Unique Paris Experiences.
+For those of you who need more ideas, check out this post: Unique Paris Experiences.

 Map Of Key Sites